skoruppa/stremio-community-subtitles/README.md

 ## ✨ Features

-- **📱 Cross-Device Subtitle Support** – Use custom subtitles on mobile, TV, or desktop
+- **📱 Cross-Device Subtitle Support** – Use custom subtitles on web, mobile, TV, or desktop
 - **🌍 Community Database** – Your uploads help other users watching the same files
 - **🤖 Automatic Subtitle Selection** – Subtitles are now selected automatically based on your video file
 - **📤 Upload Without Watching** – Upload subtitles without needing to start playback